Solutions of massive gravity theories in constant scalar invariant geometries: Solutions of the field equations

+Let us now illustrate the analytical approach.
 The $S\,II$ structure constants correspond to a group admitting an abelian two-dimensional subgroup.
-The corresponding Cartan equations are obtained from the structure tensor density (\ref{structCstSII}) and the space like structure vector $k_\alpha=(0,0,k)$.
+The corresponding Cartan equations are obtained from the structure tensor density \eqn{structCstSII} and the space like structure vector $k_\alpha=(0,0,k)$.
 They read :

 Thanks to the presence of the abelian subgroup, the integration of these equations is immediate (see ref. \cite{GbS} for a discussion of this problem in the framework of the Bianchi $III$ group) and, after a specific choice of the integration constants, leads to :